choria-io/asyncjobs/overview/cli-overview/index.md

                 Tries: 0
 ```

-## Consuming and Processing Tasks
+## Consuming and processing tasks

-The CLI can process tasks through a shell command, lets create a basic command
+The CLI can process tasks through a shell command.
+Create a basic command:

 ```
 $ touch /tmp/send-email.sh